Canadian dead more than a week after plane crash in Guyana: Global Affairs

 Global Affairs said it couldn’t provide further details on the identity of the Canadian citizen, citing privacy concerns.

-“Meanwhile, our immediate focus is on the safe repatriation and welfare of all of our passengers,” said the media release.
+“Our immediate focus is on the safe repatriation and welfare of all of our passengers,” said the release.

 A Toronto resident who was on board has said the plane drove over spikes that burst its tires before crashing through a chain-link fence and coming to rest at the edge of a small cliff.